openstack-infra/system-config/doc/source/jeepyb.rst

      has-pull-requests=False
      has-downloads=False

-OpenStack Gerrit projects are configured in the :file:`modules/opencontrail_project/files/review.projects.yaml`. file.
+OpenContrail Gerrit projects are configured in the :file:`modules/opencontrail_project/files/review.projects.yaml`. file.
 When this file is updated, ``manage-projects`` is run automatically.